2DGD-F0TH/2DGD_F0TH/chapters/006_Advanced_Topics/002_Containers.md

 A stack allows us to code some other functions in an easier way, for instance we can code the "previous menu" function by just popping the current menu out of the stack; when we access a new menu, we just push it into the menu stack and the menu stack will take care of the rest.

-Unlike the stacks we are used to, the menu stack can also be accessed like a queue (first in - first out) so you can draw menus and dialogs on top of each other, while the last UI element (on top of the stack) keeps the control of the input-update-draw cycle.
+Unlike the stacks we are used to, the menu stack can also be accessed like a queue (first in - first out) so you can draw menus and dialog windows on top of each other, while the last UI element (on top of the stack) keeps the control of the input-update-draw cycle.

 ![Example of a simple menu stack](./images/containers/menu_stack.svg){width=50%}